jameshyojaelee/scPerturb-CMap/README.md

 - Results (parquet/csv): `signature_id, compound, cell_line, moa?, target?, score`

 ## Methods
 - Baseline: ensemble of cosine connectivity (lower is better) and GSEA-style enrichment (higher is better; flipped and z-scored to combine).
-No training required.
+Results now include per-signature z-scores and two-sided p-values derived from the blended ensemble.
 - Metric: Dual-tower MLP (DualEncoder) trained with NT-Xent or Triplet loss on inversion pairs; scores are blended with the baseline.
+The training script can ingest real LINCS-derived inversion tables or fall back to synthetic toy data.

+## Highlights
+- **Replicate-aware preprocessing.** `scperturb-cmap score --collapse-replicates` performs MODZ-style collapse when a `replicate_id` column is available.
+- **Richer target engineering.** `scperturb-cmap make-target` accepts pseudobulk grouping (`--pseudobulk-key`) and emits QC summaries (overlap counts, gene balance) that feed into the UI.
+- **Pair generation for metric learning.** Utilities under `scperturb_cmap.data.pairs` build inversion pair tables with automatic negative sampling to bootstrap real-data training.
+- **Dashboards.** The Streamlit UI surfaces target QC, MOA bar charts, and cell line heatmaps for quick storytelling.

 ## Quickstart